Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/branch.md

 ---
 title: Branch Event Streaming
-description: Amplitude Data's Branch integration lets you stream your Amplitude event and user data straight to Branch with just a few clicks.
+description: Amplitude CDP's Branch streaming integration enables you to forward your Amplitude events straight to Branch with just a few clicks.
 ---

 --8<-- "includes/open-beta.md"

-Amplitude Data's Branch integration lets you stream your Amplitude event and user data straight to Branch with just a few clicks.
+Amplitude CDP's Branch streaming integration enables you to forward your Amplitude events straight to [Branch](https://branch.io/) with just a few clicks.

 ## Considerations